nash2030/mpft-ip/README.md

    [Anita's Kitchen](https://nash2030.github.io/mpft-ip/)

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the[LICENSE.md](https://en.wikipedia.org/wiki/MIT_License) file for details.